 Once you are done with filling the entire fields, cross-check all the details meticulously to ensure there is no error.

-Form 15G is immensely helpful to save the TDS burden in a lot of cases.
-However, providing a false declaration in Form 15G just for the purpose of avoiding TDS can lead to a fine and even imprisonment under Section 277 of the Income Tax Act, 1961
+Form 15G is immensely helpful in saving the TDS burden in a lot of cases.
+However, providing a false declaration in Form 15G just for the purpose of avoiding TDS can lead to a fine and even imprisonment under Section 277 of the Income Tax Act, 1961.